ibm-cloud-docs/monitoring/agent/agent_kube.md

 # Working with the Kubernetes agent
 {: #agent_Kube}

-After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you can deploy the {{site.data.keyword.mon_short}} agent on your cluster to collect data and metrics automatically.
+After you provision an instance of the {{site.data.keyword.mon_full}} service in the {{site.data.keyword.cloud_notm}}, you can deploy the {{site.data.keyword.mon_short}} agent on your cluster to collect data and metrics automatically.
 You can configure which metrics to monitor in each environment.
 {: shortdesc}

 You can associate one or more tags to each monitoring agent.
 Tags are comma-separated values that are formatted as **TAG_NAME:TAG_VALUE**.
 When you monitor your environment, you can use these tags to identify metrics that are available from an agent.
 For example, you can include information about the service name and location with all of the metrics that are collected by this agent.